Updating MySQL® cluster settings

 -

-To enable cluster protection against accidental deletion by a user of your cloud, add the
+To enable cluster protection from accidental deletion by a user of your cloud, add the

 deletion_protectionfield set totrueto your cluster description:resource "yandex_mdb_mysql_cluster" "<cluster_name>" { ... deletion_protection = <protect_cluster_from_deletion> }Where

-deletion_protectionis protection against accidental cluster deletion:trueorfalse.Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.
+deletion_protectionis the cluster protection from accidental deletion:trueorfalse.Even with cluster deletion protection enabled, one can still delete a user or database or connect manually and delete the database contents.

 -